-The new Facebook Audience Network on 3rd party apps that will run your ads is low volume, but has similar quality to mobile News Feed.
+The new Facebook Audience Network on 3rd party apps that will run your ads is a low volume but has a similar quality to mobile News Feed.
 So if you’re running mobile app install ads or page posts, you should be just fine.
 There are less than 1,000 publishers in the program, though Facebook now opened it up to everyone to apply.

-The CPMs (cost per thousand impressions) on mobile might be triple that of desktop.
-But the cost per click on mobile will often be half that of desktop.
-That means the CTR of mobile is often 6 times higher, which more than compensates for cost.
-So run right column ads if you want reach, but know that not all impressions are worth the same.
+The CPMs (cost per thousand impressions) on mobile might be triple than desktop.
+But the cost per click on mobile will often be half that of the desktop.
+That means the CTR of mobile is often 6 times higher, which more than compensates for the cost.
+So run right column ads if you want to reach them, but know that not all impressions are worth the same.

 We see actual conversions up to 10 times higher in Facebook’s reporting compared to Google Analytics.
-Facebook is able to track people across devices and get around the cookie problem in mobile.
+Facebook is able to track people across devices and get around the cookie problem on mobile.

-Tracking the customer’s journey to purchase is tricky, but Facebook claim to have the most accurate data.
+Tracking the customer’s journey to purchase is tricky, but Facebook claims to have the most accurate data.
 Last click attribution (it’s what you have by default if you don’t know what that is) only counts the last click before purchase.
 The “direct/none” and “keyword not provided” buckets often have social traffic, which is secure.
-If you look at view-through conversions on a 1 day, 7 day, or 28 basis, you can count the number of purchasers who saw a Facebook ad before eventually converting through a search result, email, or another marketing event.
+If you look at view-through conversions on a 1 day, 7 days, or 28 days, you can count the number of purchasers who saw a Facebook ad before eventually converting through a search result, email, or another marketing event.

-If you want to really measure the value of your Facebook marketing, look at how your fan engage with you across different devices, which are a proxy for placements.
+If you want to really measure the value of your Facebook marketing, look at how your fan engages with you across different devices, which are a proxy for placements.